Bentleysb/RPG-Init/Manual.md

 There are 2 manipulable field on the encounter card:

 * **HP/MHP**: Current hit point of the creature and maximum hit point.
-* **Notes**: This field should be used to keep track of any other variables of an individual creature (marker for the creature, status effects, used special abilities, etc.)
+* **Notes**: This field should be used to keep track of any other variables of an individual creature (marker for the creature, status effects, used special abilities, etc.).
+This field also interacts with the round counter through a special 'round expression' syntax.
+Round expression are written as 'r{round_number}' (e.g. r{10} for round 10).
+When the specified round is reached the notes header will appear red, as an alert.
+Round expressions can also be entered in a relative format by putting a '+' in front of the round number (e.g. r{+5}).
+The relative format will automatically be converted to the correct number of round after the current one.

 ## Saving and Loading
 Encounters and creature lists can be saved to json files and reloaded later.